Domașnea: Geography

+Domașnea is crossed south to north by national road DN6 (part of European route E70).
+The train station serves the CFR Line 900, which connects the capital of the country, Bucharest, to the western city of Timișoara.

+Name

-Domașnea name comes from the Latin word "domus", plus the Latin suffix [(n)ia], meaning "the place with big houses".
+The name Domașnea comes from the Latin word "domus", plus the Latin suffix [(n)ia], meaning "the place with big houses".
 The Slavonian "domas" is a corrupt form of the same Latin word, and has the same meaning (house, domestic).